eins78/Bachelor/Manual/2-Setup.markdown

 it can serve as an example.
 It shows how to store the most commonly used types of media, including how cross-reference them (e.g. an article *in* a book).
-Moreover, since the `BibTeX` format is widely ambiguous, it shows a subset which *reliably work*.^[E.g. there is the media type 'electronic', 'url' and 'webpage', which could be used for web sites as sources, but only 'electronic' does work with all flavors of **`TeX`**]
+Moreover, since the `BibTeX` format is widely ambiguous, it shows a subset which *reliably work*.^[E.g. there is the media type 'electronic', 'URL' and 'webpage', which could be used for web sites as sources, but only 'electronic' does work with all flavors of **`TeX`**]

 *Example:* A `BibTeX` file with a **book**; an **article** inside that book ('incollection', note the 'Crossref'); an **'electronic'** resource; and a **'misc'** *(miscellaneous)* item to be used for anything else (like unpublished works).